sergiopolog/espresso-ab-1.0/readme.md

 	mingw-w64-x86_64-lld 12.0.0-7
 ```

+> Some packages might not be in the official repositories.
+Search and download files separately and install them using:
+> ```pacman -U autoconf-wrapper-15-1-any.pkg.tar.zst```

-> You may need to use the following automake command if some error raises when compiling: ```automake --add-missing```
+> You may need to use the following automake command if some error raises when compiling:
+> ```automake --add-missing```

 # TO-DO: